-- d.
-Mooring tails attached to the end of HMPE mooring lines are required in order to provide ease of handling as well as the necessary elasticity to absorb the usual dynamic loads generated during mooring and lockage operations.
-Tails must be properly matched and connected to the specific HMPE line with which they are going to work.
-The size, material and length of the mooring tails (pennants) shall comply with the requirements by the HMPE line manufacturer.
-The connecting method between the line and the mooring tail shall be of an adequate size, weight and configuration in order not to affect the ease of handling of the lines. - e.
-Anchors and deck machinery shall be operational at all times. - f.
-Automatic tension winches should never be operated in the automatic mode when the ship is in the Neopanamax locks or at the various tie-up stations. - g.
+d.
+Vessels using Mooring Tails during mooring and lockage operations must comply with the size, material and length recommended by the line manufacturer and shall have an OCIMF MEG Mooring Tail Certificate and/or Mooring Test Certificate approved by an IACS member and Manufacturer's Test Certificate.
+The connecting method between the line and the mooring tail shall be of an adequate size, weight and configuration in order not to affect the ease of handling of the lines and shall comply with the latest OCIMF MEG latest edition.

+e.
+Consideration of the use of synthetic tails on high stiffness mooring lines should take into account industry and manufacturer guidance and the potential effects of synthetic tails on the stored energy of mooring lines under tension.
+The use of tails can change the characteristics of a mooring line and its behavior in the event of failure.
+High stiffness mooring lines may exert significant dynamic force and have significant snap-back zones when used with synthetic tails that have a low stiffness.

+f.
+Anchors and deck machinery shall be operational at all times.

+g.
+Automatic tension winches should never be operated in the automatic mode when the ship is in the Neopanamax locks or at the various tie-up stations.

+h.
 Capstans or mooring winches' warping heads used to assist in heaving mooring lines, shall be capable of pulling these lines at a rate of 37 meters (120 feet) per minute.
 This requirement is applicable to all transiting vessels.
-The master shall inform the ACP Boarding Officer whether or not the vessel complies with this requirement.
-Additional Canal deckhands or other resources may be assigned in those cases where the capstans or winches are not working or are with limited capabilities. - h.
+The master shall inform the ACP Boarding Officer whether the vessel complies with this requirement.
+Additional Canal deckhands or other resources may be assigned in those cases where the capstans or winches are not working or are with limited capabilities.

+i.
 Anchors shall be retrieved at a rate of not less than 0.15 m/sec (3 minutes per shot).